Code-Institute-Submissions/alexrwinter/testing.md

 * About vi.
 During testing, I realised that the About section when viewed on Safari had a very big top margin.
 I fixed this by removing an unnecessary 'wrapper' div from the alex image, switching the header to a seperate row, and targetting the columns themselves for padding and margins rather than the image itself.
 This solved the problem.
 * Testimonials v.
 The read more button wasn't functioning at screen sizes over 1700 dpi.
 This was solved by giving the button position:absolute and a z-index of 10.
 * I have noted this is my main README, but I also made a decision with my code to leave the media queries inline in the css for ease of changing specific details on the webpage at different breakpoints.
+* Body iii. the scroll behaviour is not supported on safari.
+I would need javascript to correct this- not relevant to this project which focusses on HTML and CSS.

 ## Testing user stories